sjau/easysnap/README.md

 Snapshots taken with easysnap look like this:

 ```
-pool/path/to/DS@easysnap-hourly_2018-10-25-20-00-UTC
+pool/path/to/DS@UNIXTIMESTAMP-easysnap-hourly-UTC-2018-10-25-20-00
-pool/path/to/DS@easysnap-frequent_2018-10-25-20-00-UTC
+pool/path/to/DS@UNIXTIMESTAMP-easysnap-frequent-UTC-2018-10-25-20-00

 ```

-* For sorting order and easy readability the first part contans the date and time in `YYYY-MM-DD_HHhMM` format.
-It will use UTC instead of your custom timezone and adjust the date values accordingly.
+* For sorting order and easy readability the first part contains the unix timestamp, followed by the easysnap-interval and it is set to UTC.
-* The second part is the `easysnap-interval`, so that we can make sure we only add/delete snapshots of the supplied interval.
+* The second part contains date and time in easy readable format (YYYY-MM-DD-HH-mm).

 ### Samba Shadow Copy2